Nitrodist/markcampbell.me/_posts/2013-05-23-how-to-work-remotely.markdown

 This may come as a surprise to you, but [communication is one of the most important skills to have as a programmer](http://www.codinghorror.com/blog/2011/02/how-to-write-without-writing.html).
 The better you are at communicating, the better a programmer you are.
 In fact, you could even say that it's not things, techniques, or even programming languages that get you rich, it's [people](http://www.imdb.com/title/tt0070723/) (no one got rich on their own!).

-Getting back to the discussion at hand, communicating is what enables you to not only get the job done, but more importantly you get the *right job* done.
+Getting back to the discussion at hand, communicating is what enables you to not only get the job done, but more importantly to get the *right job* done.
 So much time is spent on work that's scrapped because the wrong thing was created.
 [Agile](http://en.wikipedia.org/wiki/Agile_software_development) methods aim to minimize this, of course (and I hope you're practicing them), but if you can't get your point across (or vice versa) then the wrong thing is still going to be built.

 As a remote worker, you may feel that you're interrupting someones work by pinging them with a question.
 Don't fear this!
 Everyone has their chat programs or email set up so that it bothers them in an appropriate way for them.
 While you're working on a team (or with a stakeholder), the collective work that is done will be better if you communicate to them earlier.